gpaux/Mediana/CaseStudy01.md

          outcome.par = parameters(outcome.treatment))
 {% endhighlight %}

-It is worth noting that the primary endpoint’s type (`outcome.type` argument in the `OutcomeDist` object) is not specified.
+It is worth noting that the primary endpoint's type (i.e., the`outcome.type` argument in the `OutcomeDist` object) is not specified.
 By default, the outcome type is set to `fixed`, which means that a design with a fixed follow-up is assumed even though the primary endpoint in this clinical trial is clearly a time-to-event endpoint.
 This is due to the fact that, as was explained earlier in this case study, there is no censoring in this design and all patients are followed until the event of interest is observed.
-In fact, it is easy to verify that the same results are obtained if the outcome type is set to `event`.
+It is easy to verify that the same results are obtained if the outcome type is set to `event`.

-### Analysis Model
+### Define an Analysis Model

-The analysis model in this clinical trial is very similar to the analysis models defined in the case study with normal and binomial distribution.
-The only difference is the choice of the statistical method utilized in the primary analysis (`method = "LogrankTest"`).
+The analysis model in this clinical trial is very similar to the analysis models defined in the case studies with normal and binomial outcome variables.
+The only difference is the choice of the statistical method utilized in the primary analysis (`method = "LogrankTest"`):

 {% highlight R %}
 # Analysis model